Trump thanks 'Crazy Jim Acosta' after tweet that Schumer 'caved'

 'OUT!'
 TRUMP ORDERS CNN STAR JIM ACOSTA TO LEAVE OVAL OFFICE AFTER REPORTER'S NEWEST OUTBURST

-“Trump world and WH sources dancing in end zone: ‘Trump wins again…’ Schumer and Dems ‘caved…gambled and lost,’” Acosta tweeted early Tuesday morning.
+“Trump world and WH sources dancing in end zone: ‘Trump wins again…’ Schumer and Dems ‘caved…gambled and lost,’” Acosta tweeted Monday afternoon.

 The good feelings might not last long.
 Just last week, Trump kicked Acosta out of the Oval Office after he posed racially charged questions about his immigration views.